-And this concludes my guide to visiting this pueblo magico.
+I hope you find my guide to visiting this Pueblo Magico useful.
 Have you considered a trip to Tequila?
 If you have any questions shoot me a message down below.

 May your visit be enjoyable and the inevitable hangover, not too painful.
 Always remember the agua my friends!

 Did you know?
 Agave nectar, which is harvested from the same blue agave that is used to make tequila, is a good, healthy substitute for sugar!

 Mexico Inspired Reading